Stop overpaying for internet - Find exclusive discounts and rewards in your area.

 Here are some heavy-data activities that will put more pressure on bandwidth, even on 5G networks:

-• Higher quality streaming becoming more common
+• Higher quality streaming is becoming more common

 • Increased use of cloud gaming services